narayanprusty/terraform-eks/README.md

 To setup EKS cluster run the following command:

 ```
+# Downloads modules, setups providers, configures state and so on.
 terraform init

 # Create development environment workspace.
 We can setup multiple environments such as: production, staging and so on